ManicardiFrancesco/cph-submit/readme.md

 Browser add on that enables Codeforces submit with [Competitive Programming Helper](https://github.com/agrawal-d/cph)

-Works for Firefox and Chrome.
+Works for Chrome as of 2025-05-01. should also work on firefox but i haven't tested it.

 ## Installation For FireFox